 You also receive 1 Membership Rewards point per £1 spent on the card.
 Foreign currency transactions and airline transactions earn 2 points per £1.
 Travel bookings made via the American Express Travel website, and paid for online, earn 3 points per £1.

-There are many uses for the 22,000 Amex Membership Rewards, not least you can redeem them for an Amazon gift card, which will net you around 0.5p per point, so around £110 for the signup bonus.
+There are many uses for the 22,000 Amex Membership Rewards, not least you can redeem them for an Amazon gift card, which will net you around 0.5p per point, so around £110 for the signup bonus but this is NOT the best use of your Amex Rewards.

 For me, Avios has huge value.
 In fact, because I fly mainly within Europe, I get around £0.02 worth of value per Avios point (see my Avios valuation calculations).